The biggest reason you aren’t able to stay organized once you declutter is easier to fix than you think!

 My declutter project from today highlights the idea of practical organization really well.

 I’m starting to feel a little (okay, maybe a lot) vulnerable about this series.
 I’m showing you guys all of my craziest messes, and I’m starting to realize just how many there are!
 Yikes!
-That said, I’m thrilled that doing this little series is making me accountable and that I’m finally dealing with all of it, even though that means blogging at midnight nearly every single night.
+That said, I’m thrilled that doing this little series is making me accountable and that I’m finally dealing with all of it!

 Today’s mess features my kitchen “closet.”
 It isn’t really a closet, though, it’s some shelves along the stairwell to the basement.
 Since we have a fairly small kitchen with limited storage and a tiny pantry, I am thankful for the extra storage those shelves offer.

 But it’s a clutter catcher, that’s for sure!
 There is lots of stuff there that isn’t supposed to live there, and everything has become a jumbled mess in the last few months.

 Do I dare show you what it looked like before I tackled it yesterday?